1) I bought my car outside the state. Why do I have to pay a Use Tax to Phoenix?

-Both the City and State collect a vehicle use tax on vehicles purchased out-of-state if there was no tax paid previously.
+Both the City and State collect a Vehicle Use Tax on vehicles purchased out-of-state if there was no tax paid previously.
 When the vehicle is registered with the Arizona Motor Vehicle Division (MVD), the buyer presents the documents needed to transfer the title.
 This documentation should list any sales tax (state, city, or both) paid at the time of purchase.
-If no sales tax was paid on the purchase, MVD collects the state use tax of 6.6% (5.6% prior to June 1, 2010), listed on the registration form as a "DOR fee."
-Only the state use tax is collected by MVD.
-MVD reports the names and addresses of residents who pay DOR fees to each city based on the registration address.
-Each city bills use tax based on the information provided by MVD.
+If no sales tax was paid on the purchase, MVD collects the state and city Use Tax of 7.9% rate at Level 1 and 7.6% rate at Level 2, listed on the registration form.

-The Phoenix use tax rate is 2.0% of the total cash price, less any trade-in value amount.
+The Phoenix Use Tax rate is 2.3% rate at Level 1 and 2.0% rate at Level 2 of the total cash price, less any trade-in value amount.
 If you believe this billing is in error because 1) you purchased the vehicle from a private party, 2) a local sales tax was paid at the time of purchase, or 3) the vehicle value is incorrect, mail or fax us a copy of your invoice or other satisfactory evidence to support your claim.
 This evidence must be provided within 45 days of receiving the initial billing.
-A City representative will review all documentation and a written response will be mailed within 10 working days.

-4) Why doesn't the State collect the vehicle use tax?
+4) Why does the State collect the vehicle Use Tax?

 The City and State are separate taxing authorities.
-The State collects only for cities in the State collection program (mostly smaller cities).
-However, the State provides the registration information to the "non-program" cities for billing.
+However, the State now collects for cities in the State collection program, including the City of Phoenix.

 5) I no longer own the car.
 Do I still have to pay this tax?